speechbrain/benchmarks/benchmarks/DASB/README.md

 # DASB - Discrete Audio and Speech Benchmark

-This repository provides recipes for evaluating discrete audio representations using popular audio tokenizers like EnCodec and DAC, integrated with SpeechBrain.
+This repository provides a benchmark for evaluating discrete audio representations using popular audio tokenizers like **EnCodec**, **DAC**, and many more, integrated with SpeechBrain.

-The package helps integrate and evaluate new audio tokenizers in speech tasks such as speech recognition, speaker identification, emotion recognition, keyword spotting, intent classification, speech enhancement, separation, and text-to-speech.
-It offers an interface for easy model integration and testing, and a protocol for comparing different audio tokenizers.
+The package helps integrate and evaluate new audio tokenizers in speech tasks of great interest such as *speech recognition*, *speaker identification*, *emotion recognition*, *keyword spotting*, *intent classification*, *speech enhancement*, *separation*, and *text-to-speech*.
+It offers an interface for easy model integration and testing and a protocol for comparing different audio tokenizers.

-This code benchmarks new audio tokenizers reliably.
-It includes a benchmark on 9 audio and speech datasets using 6 popular discrete audio encoders: semantic (Discrete HuBERT, Discrete WavLM, Discrete Wav2Vec2), compression (EnCodec, DAC), and hybrid (SpeechTokenizer).
+This repository can be used to benchmark new audio tokenizers reliably.
+It includes a benchmark on 9 audio and speech datasets using 6 popular discrete audio encoders: **semantic** (*Discrete HuBERT*, *Discrete WavLM*, *Discrete Wav2Vec2*), **compression** (*EnCodec*, *DAC*), and **hybrid** (*SpeechTokenizer*).
 We consider different downstream architectures for each task and report the best-performing architecture.

 For detailed information, refer to [paper](https://arxiv.org/pdf/2406.14294):